Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

-claimNumber | The claim number as noted by the carrier | Y dateOfLoss | The date the loss occurred | N deductible | The current deductible for the payoff | N financeType | Either "Retail" or "Lease" | Y insurerType | Either "First Party" or "Third Party" | N lenderName | The lender's name | Y (if lenderId not passed)
+claimNumber | The claim number as noted by the carrier | Y dateOfLoss | The date the loss occurred | N deductible | The current deductible for the payoff | N externalId | A string that can contain any identifier desired; not used by LossExpress, but passed on all claim activities for easier handling.
+There are no unique checks on this field. | N financeType | Either "Retail" or "Lease" | Y insurerType | Either "First Party" or "Third Party" | N lenderName | The lender's name | Y (if lenderId not passed)